|Allegiance|| House Swann|

 A Feast for Crows

-Ser Balon stands vigil with Lord Commander Jaime Lannister over the corpse of Lord Tywin Lannister.
-He is later assigned by Ser Jaime as King Tommen's primary Kingsguard, and dutifully guards Tommen every morning.
-He is abruptly re-assigned by Queen Regent Cersei Lannister to bring Prince Doran Martell the head of Ser Gregor Clegane, though Cersei also commands him to carry out another secret assignment.
+Balon is abruptly re-assigned by Queen Regent Cersei Lannister to bring Doran Martell, Prince of Dorne, the skull of Ser Gregor Clegane, though Cersei also commands him to carry out another secret assignment.

-In order to hide the fate of Ser Arys Oakheart and Princess Myrcella, Prince Doran Martell orders the noble houses of Dorne to delay Ser Balon's arrival.
+At the Greenblood, Ser Arys Oakheart is killed by Areo Hotah and Princess Myrcella Baratheon is wounded by Ser Gerold Dayne.
+Doran orders the noble houses of Dorne to delay Balon's arrival.
 The Wyls keep him hunting and hawking for eight days on one end of the Boneway, and he is feasted for a fortnight by the Yronwoods at Yronwood on the other.
-Lady Jordayne arranged games in his honor at the Tor, with Lady Nymella Toland intent on outdoing her at Ghost Hill.
+Lady Jordayne arranges games in his honor at the Tor, with Lady Nymella Toland intent on outdoing her at Ghost Hill.

 A Dance with Dragons

-Ser Balon was previously ordered by Queen Cersei to bring Myrcella back to King's Landing under the guise of visiting her brother.
-As part of the plan, Prince Doran or a retainer will accompany them to fill the vacant Dornish seat on the small council left by Prince Oberyn Martell.
-Prince Trystane is invited as well to see the city.
-Doran states that traveling by ship might be easier, but this unnerves Ser Balon who states that a voyage by sea would be too dangerous.
+Balon was previously ordered by Queen Cersei to bring Myrcella back to King's Landing under the guise of visiting her brother, King Tommen.
+As part of the plan, Doran or a retainer will accompany them to fill the vacant Dornish seat on the small council left by Prince Oberyn Martell, who had been killed by Gregor.
+Prince Trystane Martell is invited as well to see the city.
+Doran states that traveling by ship might be easier, but an unnerved Balon replies that a voyage by sea would be too dangerous.

-In a private chamber, Doran Martell reveals to Arianne, Tyene, Obara, Nymeria, Ellaria, and Areo Hotah that his friends in King's Landing have informed him that Queen Cersei plans to have the party ambushed during the journey to King's Landing.
+In a private chamber, Doran reveals to his family that friends in King's Landing informed him that Queen Cersei plans to have the party ambushed during the journey to the capital.
 The attack will be led by brigands shouting "halfman," and Trystane is to be killed in the fighting.
-Ser Balon is to falsely claim that he saw Tyrion Lannister during the ambush, placing the blame for Trystane's death on Tyrion.
-Ser Balon's aversion to Prince Doran's suggestion of a trip by sea proves Doran's suspicions.
-Doran states that though Ser Balon does not like his orders, he is compelled to obey.
+Balon is to falsely claim that he saw Tyrion Lannister during the ambush, placing the blame for Trystane's death on Tyrion.
+Balon's aversion to Doran's suggestion of a trip by sea proves Doran's suspicions.
+Doran states that though Balon does not like his orders, he is compelled to obey.
+Obera is willing to kill the Kingsguard, but Doran refuses because of guest right.

 |Gulian||Walder Frey||Cyrenna||Theomar Smallwood||Ravella|